yegor256/blog/_posts/2015/oct/2015-10-20-interrupted-exception.md

 accepts the fact that sooner or later it will be terminated cold turkey, by clicking `Ctrl-C`.

+{% quote The code should either be bullet-fast or interruption-ready, nothing in between. %}

 Sound logical so far?
 I hope so.

 Now, there are some methods in JDK that check the flag for us and throw